CubeVic/My_notes/docs/CCTV/SoC.md

 [IP Camera/DVR/NVR's SoC, What's it?
 What it does?](https://www.unifore.net/ip-video-surveillance/ip-camera-dvr-nvrs-soc-whats-it-what-it-does.html)

-System on a Chip or SoC it is the core processor in most of the IP cameras and NVRs, so it is safe to say that the SoC will determine the performance of the Network CCTV equipment .
+A system on a Chip or SoC is the core processor in most of the IP cameras and NVRs, so it is safe to say that the SoC will determine the performance of the Network CCTV equipment.

 ### Components of the SoC

-There are different component of the SoC, but it is faster if we mention what SoC integrate:
+There is a different component of the SoC, but it is faster if we mention what SoC integrates:

 - ISP or Image signal processor.
 - Video Codec Engine (Encoding)